 The course is organized into four parts, each focused on the study of either literary or non-literary texts.
 Together, the four parts of the course allow the student to explore the language A in question through its cultural development and use, its media forms and functions, and its literature.
 Students develop skills of literary and textual analysis, and also the ability to present their ideas effectively.
 A key aim is the development of critical literacy.

-Grade 9 & 10 International Mathematics
+Grades 9 & 10 International Mathematics

 International Mathematics has been developed for schools offering an international curriculum.
 It complements the IB curriculum, offering an assessment and certification at the end of the Middle Years Programme.
 International Mathematics reflects the way today’s learners like to learn: they will acquire a solid foundation of mathematical skills and learn how to develop strategies for solving open-ended problems.